 From September, H&F will offer a universal free breakfast to every primary school pupil to help local families combat food insecurity.
 It will also be the first council in England and Wales to launch a pilot scheme to deliver free lunches in two secondary schools.
 The council has been working closely with local schools to reach those most in need.

 The H&F independent Poverty and Worklessness Commission was set up to find the causes of poverty in the borough, and to develop bold new ways of tackling this.
-Read details of the commission's work and recommendations.
+Read the commission's final report (pdf 3.6MB).

 Hammersmith & Fulham Foodbank provides help and support to those in need in the borough.
 That includes emergency food parcels, and advice or referrals to other organisations to help families in food poverty.
 The Foodbank receives finding from H&F Council, and Hammersmith Town Hall acts as a collection point for public donations of food.